Stuycs-K/final-project-10-ayushin-arslan-cailiang-david/PRESENTATION.md

 https://en.wikipedia.org/wiki/DVB-T <= Wikipedia DVB-T

+https://en.wikipedia.org/wiki/GSM_frequency_bands <= Wikipedia GSM Frequency Bands

 # History of GSM

 GSM stands for Global System for Mobile Communications.
 It is a standard for digital cellular communications.
-It is created by a standards organization by the same name, in 1991.
-The organization itself was founded in 1982.
+It was first implemented by European Telecommunications Standards Institute, in 1991.
+The trademark is currently held by Global System for Mobile Communications (aka GSM Association).
 GSM was built upon earlier standards like American Mobile Phone System (AMPS) and Nordic Mobile Telephone (NMT) 450.
 But these earlier standards were built on analog systems rather than digital systems, making them significantly more costly to operate compared to GSM and other more modern communications standards.

 An important part of GSM is narrowband time division multiple accession (TDMA), which allows multiple people to use the same band of radio frequencies simultaneous, by switching between connections rapidly.
 This is allowed for by using digital